Edirom/mei-metadata-toolkit/README.md

 Inside the workflow files please adjust the action trigger and used branches to your preferred settings.

-The workflows will use the tools from this repository and search the complete repository for MEI files (files with `.xml` file ending and a `mei:mei` root element and a `@meiversion` attribute starting with "5").
+The workflows will use the tools from this repository (via a actions/checkout step) and search the complete repository for MEI files (files with `.xml` file ending and a `mei:mei` root element and a `@meiversion` attribute starting with "5").
 They then validate and convert those files with the schema and scripts described below.

 **Please note:**
 The GitHub Actions will commit the extracted metadata into files in the directories `metadata/dc` and `metadata/cff` directly in the repository.
 Furthermore, they will write processing reports into the directory `.github/workflow-reports`.